 Less than 10% off the route consists of concrete roads.
-The rest is all dirt roads, switchbacks, steep ascents and descents on natural surface.
-FL100 runners will pass the Old Spanish Trail and conquer a number of summits and four lakes.
-They will share the same route with OST50 runners for the first half of the race.
+The remainder is all dirt roads, switchbacks, steep ascents and descents on natural surfaces.
+FL100 runners will pass the Old Spanish Trail and conquer a number of summits and pass by four lakes.
+They will share the same route with the OST50 runners for the first half of the race.

-From Kayapa Central School, runners will start heading towards the trailhead in Talecabcab and ascend eight kilometers through a mix of dirt roads and intermittent stretches of concrete tire paths towards Indupit.
-The climb ends at the INDUPIT JUNCTION where the ANSIPSIP foot trail starts (1866 masl).
+From KAYAPA CENTRAL SCHOOL, runners will start heading towards the trailhead in TALECABCAB and ascend eight kilometers through a mix of dirt roads and intermittent stretches of concrete tire paths towards INDUPIT.
+The climb ends at the INDUPIT JUNCTION where the ANSIPSIP foot trail starts (at 1,866 masl).

-Runners will proceed around 2km to the next landmark, BUNDAO (1835 masl, ~KM10) where AID STATION 1 will be located.
-On their way, runners will turn right upon reaching ANSIPSIP WAITING SHED (1970 masl, ~KM11) and run towards Barangay ANSIPSIP, (~Km 15).
-From there, runners will go to Bacuyan(1770 masl), and start the more than 1-kilometer ascent to the summit of Mount Ugo(2150 masl), the highest point of the course.
-All runners must make sure to check in with the race marshal at the peak, who in turn, will record every runner’s name and race number.
+Runners will proceed around 2km to the next landmark being BUNDAO (1,835 masl, ~KM10) where AID STATION 1 is located.
+On their way, runners will turn right upon reaching ANSIPSIP WAITING SHED (1,970 masl, ~KM11) and run towards BARANGAY ANSIPSIP, (~KM 15).
+From there, runners will go to BACUYAN (1,770 masl), and start the more than 1 kilometer ascent to the summit of MOUNT UGO (2,150 masl), the highest point of the route.
+All runners must make sure to check in with the race marshal at the peak, who in turn will record every runner’s name and race number.

-After summitting, runners will return to Bacuyan Junction, and make a sharp right turn towards the SADDLE / DOMOLPOS WAITING SHED (AS 2), where spring water and trail food will be available.
+After summiting, runners will return to BACUYAN JUNCTION, and make a sharp right turn towards the SADDLE / DOMOLPOS WAITING SHED (AID STATION 2), where spring water and trail food will be available.
 After passing the SADDLE/DOMOLPOS WAITING SHED, they will proceed to the picturesque OLD SPANISH TRAIL.
-The 11-kilometer, mostly downhill trail will lead to AID STATION 3 at the KAYAPA PROPER West Market, the lowest point of the route.
+The 11-kilometer, mostly downhill trail will lead to AID STATION 3 at the KAYAPA PROPER WEST MARKET, the lowest point of the route.

 The next landmark to the SECOND SUMMIT will be a cellular phone site tower.
-Runners will then exit at the Nueva Vizcaya-Benguet Road, turn left and proceed uphill on a concrete road to the entrance of CASTILLO VILLAGE which is marked by a huge welcome sign, a waiting shed and a World War II Memorial.
-The shed will be AID STATION 4 and CUTOFF POINT 2 (~52 kilometers, 14:00:00 Hours).
+Runners will then exit at the Nueva Vizcaya-Benguet Road, turn left and proceed uphill on a concrete road to the entrance of CASTILLO VILLAGE which is marked by a huge welcome sign, a waiting shed, and a World War II Memorial.
+The shed also marks the location of AID STATION 4 and CUTOFF POINT 2 (~52 kilometers, 14:00:00 hours).
 Drop bags for participants may be accessed here.
 Runners who do not make the cut-off time will be disqualified and prevented from resuming the race.

 From the village trailhead, runners will proceed two kilometers to BUACA LAKE (Lake 1).
 A few hundred meters away will be Lake 2 (if not dry).
 This is also the THIRD SUMMIT.
-Runners will pass vegetable gardens, descend to a “saddle” area (Giwang), turn right downhill towards Talmoy, and eventually ascend going to Banao AS(Aid Station 5), where names and numbers will be recorded.
+Runners will pass vegetable gardens, descend to a “saddle” area (GIWANG), turn right downhill towards TALMOY, and eventually ascend going to BANAO (AID STATION 5), where names and bib numbers will be recorded.
 All runners must make sure to check-in with the marshal.